-Fastest Online Counseling Degree Programs of 2022
+Fastest Online Counseling Degree Programs

 People interested in helping others can consider an online bachelor's in counseling.
 Many states require a master's degree for licensed counseling positions.
 However, a bachelor's degree can qualify you for some counseling jobs while laying the foundation for further study.